May 11, 2018

 - Are batters taking too many pitches with one strike already on them?
 Okay, let’s find a way to widen the disparity a little between the size of the 1-Strike Zone and the 2-Strike Zone

-- Is the concept increasing hits and overall balls in play to a more palatable level, but with a few too many home runs?
+- Is the concept increasing hits and overall balls in play to a more palatable level, but with too many home runs?
 Okay, let’s keep the respective dynamic strike zones the same size, but let’s shift them all downward a few inches (or de-juice the baseball)

 - The spirit of the dynamic strike zone is that it offers a tangible incentive for batters to put the ball in play early in the count (and a corresponding disincentive for working deep counts).
 Other ideas could also be considered (whether they have anything to do with the strike zone or not) if they are founded on the same principle